Office Hours: Monday - Friday: 9am-5pm

 Loss of sensitivity in the breast or areola is a normal side effect following surgery and is usually temporary.
 In some cases, women may experience heightened sensitivity, which is also typically a transitory risk of breast lift surgery.
 This happens because, during surgery, the nerves that bring sensation to the breasts are severed.
 It may take several months for these nerves to regenerate and for sensation to fully return.

-Luckily, the idea of breast surgery interferes with breastfeeding.
+Luckily, the idea of breast surgery doesn’t have to interfere with breastfeeding.
 The milk glands are not separated from the nipple during the procedure, so breastfeeding is typically not affected.
 A good doctor will work with great care to preserve the milk ducts during nipple repositioning.
 Only in very rare cases are the ducts affected.

 Seek out someone with years of experience, in order to minimize the risk.